GAP in Aotearoa New Zealand

 Recent NZ results have shown a substantial increase in the health service’s ability to detect antenatally if the baby’s growth is unsatisfactory, which allows further investigation and timely delivery if necessary.
 Significant progress in this regard has been made across ethnic groups in New Zealand.

-The Perinatal Institute and the ACC are working with various stakeholders which include representation from RANZCOG, NZCOM, RANZCR, Ministry of Health, Te Aka Whai Ora (Māori Health Authority) and Te Whatu Ora (Health New Zealand).
+The Perinatal Institute and Te Whatu Ora are working with various stakeholders which include representation from RANZCOG, NZCOM, RANZCR, Ministry of Health and mothers.

-Jodie Rofe Kate Clayton
+Judith Beattie Jodie Rofe

-Plans for 2023: We are working with ACC, Te Whatu Ora and the NZ GAP Advisory Group on the national roll-out of GROW App 2.0.
+Plans for 2024: We are working with Te Whatu Ora and the NZ GAP Advisory Group to embed the new GROW 2.0 software which was rolled out across New Zealand in November 2023.
 This is the electronic version of customised charts which provides a number of features that help to further improve fetal growth surveillance.
 For further information, please see the GROW App 2.0 Page